TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-backup-pointintimerestore.md

 Azure Database for MariaDB supports point-in-time restore to any point within the configured backup retention period for a server.
 The restore operation will create a new server side-by-side with the old server.
 In-place restores and restoring individual databases within a server are not supported.

 The default retention period is 7 days and can be increased to 35 days.
 The backups required to support this functionality are taken automatically and users do not have access to the backups.
-Because transaction log backups are taken every 5 minutes, you may need to wait 5 minutes before you're able to restore to a specific point-in-time within a 5 minute interval.
+As transaction log backups are taken every 5 minutes, you may need to wait 5 minutes before you're able to restore to a specific point-in-time within a 5 minute interval.

 ## **Recommended Steps**